-Join Richard Harrington for an in-depth discussion in this video How to use this course, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video How to use this course, part of Learning the Nikon D600 and D610.

 - In this course, we'll explore some of the craft skills of photography.
 Specifically, you'll learn how to use your particular camera.
 Think of this as the button pushing skills that will help you know how to configure your camera for particular types of light.
 You'll also learn how to adjust exposure and capture motion.
 In this course, I'll assume you have a basic knowledge of key photographing terms.
 We'll also put up graphics anytime there's a related course that will help you go deeper into the theory that's being discussed.
 This course assumes that you know nothing about your camera.